 Focus on the outcome and work backwards through the choices that were made.
-Five questions is enough and you could choose from the following ...
+Five questions is enough (two for EYFS and SEND) and you could choose from the following...
 What happened?

 - What were you thinking at the time?

 - What have you thought since?

 - How did this make people feel?

 - Who has been affected?

 - How have they been affected?

 - What should we do to put things right?

 - How can we do things differently in the future?